horchi/linux-homectld/README.md

 - *Details* fetches all values Garmin provides for the activity (speeds, heart rate, temperature, training effect, ...)
-- a click on a row opens the details, the pencil button a dialog to change the type (e.g. activities recorded with a wrong profile) and the name at Garmin, the trash button deletes the activity at Garmin (after confirmation); both need control rights
+- a click on a row opens the details, the pencil button a dialog to change the type (e.g. activities recorded with a wrong profile), the name and the location at Garmin, the trash button deletes the activity at Garmin (after confirmation); both need control rights
+- bulk edit: check boxes in the rows (the one in the group header selects the whole group), *Auswahl bearbeiten* changes type, name and/or location of all selected activities, empty fields stay as they are; Garmin is called once per field (about 1 s per activity)
-- *Track* in the details loads the GPS track, simplified by Garmin to 1000 points or at least one point per 15 seconds, and shows it on a map colored by speed; details and tracks are cached in the tables `activities` / `activitytracks`, *Neu laden* fetches them again
+- *Track* in the details loads the GPS track, simplified by Garmin to 1000 points or at least one point per 15 seconds, and shows it on a map colored by speed, hovering a segment shows speed, time and altitude; details and tracks are cached in the tables `activities` / `activitytracks`, *Neu laden* fetches them again
+- *Karte*: world map with the start positions of the activities as points colored by type (the legend filters by type), a click on a point opens the track; the period and name filters apply
+- the maps have a *Zentrieren* button which brings the whole route / all points into view

 # I2c Bus